 Individualized assistance.
-Your tutor will assist you with understanding course concepts, organizing and preparing for exams, comprehending material needed for assignments and will guide you in the development of problem-solving skills.
+Your tutor will assist you with understanding course concepts, organizing and preparing for exams, comprehending material needed for assignments, and will guide you in the development of problem-solving skills.

-What you cannot expect from the Tribe TutorZone
+What you cannot expect from the TutorZone

 Perfection on every test you encounter.
 One session is not typically enough to address every need.
-The goal of the tutoring session is to assist you with the development of independent learning and problem–solving skills in a particular subject, a process that happens gradually.
+The goal of the tutoring appointment is to assist you with the development of independent learning and problem–solving skills in a particular subject, a process that happens gradually.